SPThole/Sidhant_Thole/README.md

 #### National Conference on Multidisciplinary Design, Analysis, and Optimization

 ---

+### Nexus of social capital and performance of Farmer Producer Companies: An investigation using Self Organizing Maps [Journal Paper (Under Review)]

+---
 ### Coding Skills :computer: :
 ##### Python , Matlab, R, Octave